For Newcomers Renting in Canada, Here's What You Need to Know

 New Call-to-action

 Canada is a country of immigrants, and immigration is key to the continued health of the Canadian economy and way of life.
-It’s true that some landlords, when renting, will insist that they need to see Canadian documents; you will discover that there are many out there, specifically on rentalsfornewcomers.com, who are delighted and keen to rent to newcomers.
+While some landlords will insist that tenants show Canadian documents when renting, you will discover that there are many out there, specifically on rentalsfornewcomers.com, who are delighted and keen to rent to newcomers.

 Having the right documents can help you craft that winning rental application